ELSA Support at St Nicolas' School

 At St Nics', the emotional and social well-being of our children goes 'hand in hand' with their academic success.
 'Happy children make effective learners' and for the majority of the time that is our children!
 But life presents challenges to us all along the way and with this in mind, we employ ELSA trained staff to work with individuals when they need a little extra support.

-Who are the ELSA's?
+Who is the ELSA

-Mrs Woods and Miss Kensit are both qualified Emotional Literacy Support Assistants.
-They have been trained by Educational Psychologists in how to plan and deliver a fun programme of ELSA sessions, which support children in how to understand their emotions and respect the feelings of those around them.
+She has been trained by Educational Psychologists in how to plan and deliver a fun programme of ELSA sessions, which support children in how to understand their emotions and respect the feelings of those around them.

 In ELSA sessions we provide additional support for children who may be struggling with: